soumitri2001/Pneumonia-Detection-Local-Search-aided-SCA/README.md

 # Pneumonia Detection using Local Search aided Sine-Cosine Algorithm
-Based on our paper "Pneumonia Detection from Lung X-ray Images using Local Search Aided Sine Cosine Algorithm based Deep Feature Selection Method" under review in "International Journal of Intelligent Systems", Wiley.
+Based on our paper "Pneumonia Detection from Lung X-ray Images using Local Search Aided Sine Cosine Algorithm based Deep Feature Selection Method" accepted for publication in _International Journal of Intelligent Systems_, Wiley.

 ## Requirements
 To install the required dependencies run the following in command prompt: